open-zhy/secm/README.md

 secm init
 ```

+You can add `--profile <profile>` option (default value is `default`).
+This will allow multiple workspaces on same machine.
+This option is usable overall all subcommands, which will just scope the action to specified workspace.

 This creates the `.secm` directory in your home folder and generates an RSA identity key.

 ### Create a Secret